Does car insurance cover flooding damage?

 How can you protect your car from flood damage?

 - Invest in a protective enclosure: Flood-proof enclosures are plastic wraps mounted on garages to keep cars safe from external flood-related damage.
-Although these protective enclosures are sometimes costly, they can potentially minimize damage and save you money.
+Although sometimes costly, they can potentially minimize damage and save you money.

-- Avoid driving through flooded areas: Although it can be tempting to drive through a shallow amount of still water, it should be avoided whenever possible.
+- Avoid driving through flooded areas: While it can be tempting to drive through what appears to be a shallow amount of still water, avoid this whenever possible.
 Instead, consider taking an alternative route.
-This keeps your automobile from being exposed to water, which may lead to severe damage.
+This helps prevent water exposure, which may lead to severe damage, particularly if the water is deeper than it seems.

 - Move your car to higher ground: If severe weather is in the forecast, it could be best to move your car to higher ground when not in use.
 This can help minimize damage in the event of a flash flood, hurricane or other event.

 - Dry floodproof your home or garage: Flooding can have a long-lasting impact on many kinds of property.
 Dry floodproofing involves the application of protective measures (for example, a layer of brick sealed with a waterproof veneer) to prevent water from entering structures like homes and garages.
-This can be done during the construction process or even later by adding protective measures when water starts to creep in through the walls.
+This can be done during the construction process or added later.

 Frequently asked questions